-There are four parts to the Fund Financial Statements: 1) the governmental funds statements, 2) The budgetary comparison statements, 3) The proprietary fund statements, and 4) the fiduciary fund statements.
+There are two parts to the Fund Financial Statements: 1) the governmental funds statements and 2) the budgetary comparison statements.

 The next section of the basic financial statements is the Notes to the Financial Statements.
 The notes explain in detail some of the data contained in those statements.
 After the notes, supplemental information is provided to show additional details about the City's individual funds.
 Budgetary information required by the North Carolina General Statutes can also be found in this part of the statements.